 “I’m especially delighted with the greens,” commented Clarke on his first foray into golf course design, “which are among the best putting surfaces in the country.
 We created gentle slopes which will make players think about where to place their approach shots, especially when the greens are fast or in windy conditions.”
 Moyvalley opened for play in 2007 and the course is already considered to be one of the best modern tracks in the Dublin area.

-As with many duneless links courses, Moyvalley relies on swaying fescue grass for its definition and, as with links courses, you can expect a windy test at Moyvalley.
+As with many open country courses, Moyvalley relies on swaying fescue grass for its definition and you can expect a windy test.
 The free-draining site is open and exposed and the wind whips across the 7,370-yard layout which routed in two 9-hole loops that return to a stunning clubhouse that boasts panoramic views across the courses from three sides.

 If the above course review article is not accurate, let us know by